 Overall, the main objective of these dry, benchmark simulations has been achieved.
 The simulations demonstrate that the main differences between the models presented for the aquaplanet simulations \citep[described in Part II of the THAI trilogy, see][]{Sergeev21_THAI} come mostly from water vapor and clouds (although differences due to convection and RT are amplified when water vapor and clouds are present).
 Similarly, most of the differences in the simulated transit spectra of TRAPPIST-1e \citep[described in Part III of the THAI trilogy, see][]{Fauchez21_THAI} are dominated by the variations in the 3D distribution of water vapor and clouds.

 \acknowledgments This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie Grant Agreement No. 832738/ESCAPE.
 M.T. thanks the Gruber Foundation for its generous support to this research.
+M.T. acknowledges support from the PORTAL BRAIN-be 2.0 BELSPO project.
 M.T. thanks Ray Pierrehumbert and Jeremy Leconte for useful discussions on this work.
+M.T. thanks Shuang Wang for helping to track a mistake in the original version of the manuscript.
 M.T. was granted access to the High-Performance Computing (HPC) resources of Centre Informatique National de l'Enseignement Sup\'erieur (CINES) under the allocations \textnumero~A0020101167 and A0040110391 made by Grand \'Equipement National de Calcul Intensif (GENCI).
 This work has been carried out within the framework of the National Centre of Competence in Research PlanetS supported by the Swiss National Science Foundation.
 M.T. acknowledges the financial support of the SNSF.\\ M.T. and F.F. thank the LMD Generic Global Climate team for the teamwork development and improvement of the model.
 T.F. and M.J.W. acknowledge support from the GSFC Sellers Exoplanet Environments Collaboration (SEEC), which is funded in part by the NASA Planetary Science Divisions Internal Scientist Funding Model.